Orkestro/bro/README.md

 # Bro

-Symfony Bro to bootstrap and quick start your common projects
+Symfony Bro to bootstrap and quick start your common Symfony projects

 ## Installation